theodorCodes/ci-django-shop-ms4/README.md

+Then update the Database information with the new DATABASE_URL from previous step "Heroku Database Address".

-4. Then paste in the "Heroku Database Address" between the quotes in the parse('') function like this:
+You can paste in the "Heroku Database Address" between the quotes in the parse('') function like this:

 ```bash
 # And paste in the database URL from Heroku that you have saved in previous step.